 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
-The Pension Fund's investment policy requires annuity contracts to be rated by at least three rating services, including at least A+ by A.M.
-Best Company, Aa rated by Moody's, and AA+ rated by Standard & Poor's.
+The Pension Fund's investment policy requires annuity contracts to be rated at least A+ by A.M.
+Best Company, Aa rated by Moody's, and AA+ rated by Standard & Poor's by at least one of the rating services.
 The portfolio of the general account of the insurance company shall not invest more than 10% of the portfolio in real estate and/or more than 10% of the portfolio in bonds with ratings less than Baa1 by Moody's or BBB+ by Standard & Poor's.
 Should an insurance company's ratings be reduced during the investment period by more than two grade levels, every effort should be made to liquidate the current market value of the investment.
-State and local bonds held in the portfolio must be of investment grade.
-Corporate bonds shall be rated investment grade by at least one of the two largest rating services at the time of purchase.
-State and local bonds and corporate bonds downgraded to less than investment grade by any rating service must be sold within 90 days of the downgrade.
+The Illinois Firefighters' Pension Investment Fund is not rated.

-As of April 30, 2020, the Pension Fund's investments were rated as follows:
+As of April 30, 2022, the Pension Fund's investments were rated as follows:

 Moody's

-Investors Standard & A.M.
-Best
+Investors Standard &

-Investment Type Service Poor's Company
+Investment Type Service Poor's

 Annuities - Fixed

-ANICO N/A Α Α
+ANICO N/A Α

-Integrity Aa3 AA- Α
+Integrity Aa3 AA-

-Nationwide A1 A+ A+
+Nationwide A1 A+

-RBC (Athene) N/A Α Α
+RBC (Athene) N/A A+

-Symetra A1 Α Α

 Annuities - Variable

-American General A2 A+ Α
+American General A2 A+

-VOYA Life A2 A+ Α
+VOYA Life A2 A+

-Jackson National Life A1 A+ Α
+Jackson National Life A2 Α

-Pacific Life A1 AA- A+
+Pacific Life AA3 AA-

-Delaware Life Baa2 BBB+ A-
+Delaware Life N/A BBB+